 Hello, fine readers of this exceptional blog!
 The simple answer to your question is Grand Central Station, which rather improbably has morphed into a real dining district over the last few years, with many varied (and inexpensive) options.

 Of course, there are many other alternatives in the area.
-Following are my recommendations, for better or worse, divided into two sections: Grand Central and Beyond Grand Central.
+Following are my recommendations, divided into two sections: Grand Central and Beyond Grand Central.
 Click on the restaurant name for more info.

 G R A N D C E N T R A L

-Hard-to-find newcomer within Grand Central [enter at 42nd & Vanderbilt Ave, walk down ramp, turn right].
+Hard-to-find place within Grand Central [enter at 42nd & Vanderbilt Ave, walk down ramp, turn right].
 Cutting-edge Nordic menu stressing foraged wild ingredients.
 One Michelin star, three New York Times stars.
-Serves lunch and dinner Monday‒Friday, closed weekends.
+Serves lunch Monday‒Friday, dinner Monday‒Saturday, closed Sunday.

 Landmark seafood specialist, in business since 1913.
 Specialty of the house the oyster pan roast, an olde NY throwback dish if there ever was one.
 Instagram-ready 'Whispering Galley' just outside the entrance.